 This Practice Note sets out the legislative sources of Ofsted’s administrative arrangements and areas of endeavour, the frequency and nature of school inspections, the different categories of unsatisfactory schools in England, and the steps that a local authority may have to follow under the Education and Inspections Act 2006 if one of its schools is found to be unsatisfactory.

 This Practice Note summarises what constitutes compulsory school age.
-It explains that under the Education Act 1996, a child of compulsory school age must either be registered at a school or be suitably educated otherwise than at school; that if the education otherwise is inadequate, then a school attendance order may be sought; and that it is a criminal offence for a parent to fail to comply with a school attendance order.
+It explains that under the Education Act 1996, a child of compulsory school age must either be registered at a school or be suitably educated otherwise than at school.
+It also covers school attendance orders; and that it is a criminal offence for a parent to fail to comply with a school attendance order.
 It notes that police officers and community support officers are authorised to carry out truancy sweeps.

 This Practice Note explains that the ownership of school land and premises depends mainly on the type of school in question, and discusses ownership in relation to community schools, voluntary schools, foundation schools, academies and free schools.
 It discusses renewed interest in the School Sites Act 1841, under which landowners were encouraged to donate sites for local schools on the basis that, if a school ever closed, the land would revert back to the donor.
 It also discusses provision for schools to be used for community purposes such as elections.